 This one’s tricky because you probably like almost everything, that’s why you’ve held onto it.
-Be hard on yourself with this question; don’t let it be the only deciding factor to keeping something.
+Be hard on yourself with this question; don’t let it be the only deciding factor in keeping something.

 Another way to ask this question is to use the Kon Mari question of “Does this bring me joy?”
 You should only keep those items that make your heart sing – because why else own it?